A Sweet Strangeness Thrills My Heart ~ The World of Sallie Independence Foster, 1861 - 1887

 Sallie Independence Foster was 12 years old and living in Florence, Alabama in 1861 when the War Between the States began.
 She was keeping a diary at the time, and kept on keeping a diary for 26 years.
 This performance, based on Sallie's diaries, papers, and letters from her brothers off at war, presents a funny, touching, and uniquely personal look at the life and times that Sallie shared with her paper "dear Companion."

 Storyteller Dolores Hydock and music historian Bobby Horton interweave Sallie’s story with camp songs, period favorites, and original tunes to create a poignant, powerful, humorous, and honest picture of a world of innocence turned upside-down.

-Click on the arrow at right to see an excerpt of A Sweet Strangeness Thrills My Heart,recorded at the Dauphin Island Storytelling Festival in Dauphin Island, Alabama (courtesy of the Dauphin Island Heritage and Arts Council)
+Click on the arrow at right to see a sampler from A Sweet Strangeness Thrills My Heart, recorded at the Dauphin Island Storytelling Festival in Dauphin Island, Alabama (courtesy of the Dauphin Island Heritage and Arts Council)

 Sallie's diaries and other papers are now in the safekeeping of the Archives of the University of North Alabama, thanks to the generosity of Sallie's great-grandson Jim McDonald and great-granddaughter Flora Speed (shown at right with Dolores).

 Bobby Horton and Dolores have collaborated on another show that brings history to life -- Starch in Their Petticoats: True Stories of Strong Women Who Settled the West.
 You can find a description of this performance on the stories: all sorts page of this site.

 They also perform together in a holiday show called Jingle All the Way: Stories, Songs, and Sing-a-Longs for the Holidays.